Skip to primary navigation Skip to content Skip to footer

 Why would you drive to Hilo from Kona or from Kona to Hilo?

-Hilo has beach parks, botanical gardens, restaurants, and a unique feel that is different from Kona’s dry lava landscape.
-Conversely Kona has gorgeous reefs and amazing snorkel tours like the manta ray night snorkel and the Captain Cook Snorkeling Tour.
+Hilo has beach parks, botanical gardens, restaurants, an amazing zipline experience and a unique feel that is different from Kona’s dry lava landscape.
+Conversely, Kona has sunny weather, warmer water, and gorgeous reefs as well as amazing snorkel tours like the manta ray night snorkel and the Captain Cook Snorkeling Tour.